 The musical vehicle of musician and Happy Robots Records CEO Adam Cresswell, it comes from ‘Rodney’s English Disco’ EP, the first all new material since the critically acclaimed ‘Age Of Anxiety’.

 Dusting off his Boss DR-55 Doctor Rhythm and what appeared to have become his redundant MicroKorg to use alongside his vintage Moogs, the new RODNEY CROMWELL EP sees Cresswell take on wider issues inspired by the world’s confrontational political climate after the very personal lyrical statements of songs like ‘Black Dog’ and ‘You Will Struggle’ on his debut long player.

-To support the upcoming release ‘Rodney’s English Disco’, Cresswell will shortly embarking on the ‘Ohm From Ohm’ tour, a two-part jaunt with THE FRIXION, NATURE OF WIRES and VIEON.
-Adam Cresswell kindly chatted to The Electricity Club about life, synths and the Happy Robots way…
+To support the upcoming release ‘Rodney’s English Disco’, Cresswell will shortly embarking on the ‘Ohm From Ohm’ tour.
+Adam Cresswell kindly chatted about life, synths and the Happy Robots way…

 The new EP is called ‘Rodney’s English Disco’?
 Are you leaving the beany hat at home and donning a flared white suit instead?

 Ha ha!
 Not at all.
 In fact the selection of beany hats has increased.
 I’ve not gone any more disco than previously.
 This record is very much inspired by these strange unsettled times living in England right now, and the juxtaposition of Englishness and Disco seemed to fit.
 And I would look terrible in a white suit.